garrettduardo123/Final-Project/red.md

 	`Steven & Michael`

-  - This scan and enumeration technique gave me more than I needed to continue with the further attacks
+  - This scan and enumeration technique gave me more than I needed to continue

 ### Exploitation